 Termination

-A party may by written notice immediately terminate this Deed if the other party is in breach of any terms of this Deed and the breach is not remedied within thirty (30) days of a notice from the complaining party specifying the breach and requiring its remedy.
+A party may by written notice immediately terminate this Deed if the other party is in breach of any term of this Deed and the breach is not remedied within thirty (30) days of a notice from the complaining party specifying the breach and requiring its remedy.
 The termination shall be without prejudice to any right of action or remedy, which has accrued or may have accrued to either party.

-If ALHR has any winding up petition presented against it or is placed under official management, administration, provisional liquidation or a receiver or receiver and manager or other controller (as that term is defined in the Corporations Act 2001) is appointed over its undertaking or property or any part of its property or undertaking or, in the case of an individual, becomes bankrupt or insolvent or enters into any arrangement or assignment with creditors, the University may, by notice in writing, terminate this Deed without prejudice to any right of action or remedy which has accrued or which may accrue in favour of either party.
+If ALHR has any winding up petition presented against it or is placed under official management, administration, provisional liquidation or a receiver or receiver and manager or other controller (as that term is defined in the Corporations Act 2001) is appointed over its undertaking or property or any part of its property or undertaking the University may, by notice in writing, terminate this Deed without prejudice to any right of action or remedy which has accrued or which may accrue in favour of either party.

-The University may terminate this Deed at any time, by giving ALHR not less than 30 days’ notice in writing.
+[Comment from TressCox to ALHR: Consider removing this clause so that ALHR has some comfort that (in the absence of any breach by ALHR) the term of the Agreement will at least be 12 months.
+This clause will otherwise enable the University to terminate at any time at will].

 Notices

-All notices required to be given under this Deed shall be in writing sent to the address of the party as set out in item 4 of Schedule 1 or such other address as a party may designate by notice given in accordance with this clause.
+All notices required to be given under this Deed shall be in writing sent to the address of the party as set out in Schedule 1 or such other address as a party may designate by notice given in accordance with this clause.

-Any notice may be delivered by post or facsimile and shall be deemed to have been served by post three days after posting and by facsimile on the day of transmission provided that the sender receives an “OK” or similar code in respect of the facsimile transmission.
+Any notice may be delivered by post facsimile or email and shall be deemed to have been served by post three business days after posting and by facsimile or email on the day of transmission provided that the sender receives an “OK” or similar code in respect of the facsimile transmission or in the case of email a ‘read’ receipt.

 Dispute Resolution

 At all times during this Deed the parties shall co-operate with each other and act in good faith to resolve any dispute or disagreement touching on or concerning this Deed or the parties’ respective obligations under this Deed.
+This clause shall survive termination of this Deed.

 In the event of a dispute or disagreement arising between the parties which cannot be resolved then either party may at the expiration of 30 days after receipt of a notice of a dispute refer the dispute for determination by an independent expert appointed by the President or Senior Office bearer of the Victorian Chapter of the Institute of Arbitrators and Mediators, Australia.
 The decision of the expert shall be binding and final on the parties.
 The cost of the expert shall be borne by the parties equally.